richardluger/QbSD/README.md

 *“Quantile-based modeling of scale dynamics in financial returns for Value-at-Risk and Expected Shortfall forecasting”*
 by **Xiaochun Liu** and **Richard Luger**.

-Assembled on: 17 September 2025
+Assembled on: 21 October 2025

 ---